eliyaballout/Maze_Game/partB/README.md

 In order to change the default settings for the maze algorithms, you need to navigate to [config file](https://github.com/eliyaballout/Maze_Game/blob/main/partB/resources/config.properties), and do the following:

 ### Changing the **generating** algorithm:
-You will change this `mazeGeneratingAlgorithm` parameter, and for now do not touch the other.<br>
+You will change this `mazeGeneratingAlgorithm` parameter, and for now do not touch the others.<br>
 There are three algorithms you can go with:
 ```
 1. EmptyMazeGenerator